dvzrd/vue-dashboard/README.md

 * Look into `vuex` to connect components with props to share information between store.
 * Create a global store - this can be the refactored dashboard module.
 This can be called `core` since the namespace of the project is already dashboard.
+* Need to refactor the styles for this module since there's some repeating code - ultimately there needs to be a global theme layout.
+* Besdies the shared core theme styles, it is also important to consider having seperate layouts for each module as the size of the app grows.
+When scaling, each module should share layout classes but also have unique identifier classes as well for extending over core styles.

 ### Feature Concepts